 Seats and seat belts

-The addition or removal of seats requires a seating inspection by the Department of Planning, Transport and Infrastructure (DPTI).
+The addition or removal of seats requires a seating inspection by the Department for Infrastructure and Transport (DIT).

 The vehicle will then be fitted with a seating label to reflect the new seating arrangement.

 The removal of seats or seatbelts to achieve a reduction in seating capacity must not interfere with the vehicle's supplementary restraint system (SRS) - eg removing a front seat and seatbelt with pre-tensioners may disarm the entire vehicle's SRS and therefore would not be approved.